Science

 SCI4999Interconnections in Environmental Sciences3 ch (3C/S) (LE) (W)

 Capstone course for Environmental Sciences students.
-Using an evidence-based approach, students will reconcile scientific, economic, ethical and social perspectives on a contemporary environmental issue.
-The course may consist of invited seminars, panel discussions, group work, and written and oral reports.
+Using an evidence-based approach, students will reconcile scientific, economic, ethical and/or social perspectives on a contemporary environmental issue.
+The course may consist of invited seminars, group work, panel discussions, integrated learning opportunities, and written and oral reports.
 Groups will include students from different specializations.
 Typically taken in the final year of study.

 Prerequisite: final year of program or approval of the instructor